 Many of us can live life in a blur and then suddenly realise that we no longer do a lot of things that we love to do.
 For example, maybe you used to love to be artistic, do yoga, or dance around your home, but you don’t seem to do any of those things anymore.
 We usually cut out the things we enjoy most when life gets busy.
 This is ok short term, but long term this can cause some serious stress, burnout, and illness.
 But don’t worry, I’m here to sort you out and tell you how to make a top-notch self-care plan.

 I give all my clients the same formula and I’m going to give it to you now (you lucky thing you).
 Grab a piece of paper and create three columns.
 Your three categories are “Physical, Emotional, Environmental”.
 In each category you are going to write down three thing you can do to benefit your wellbeing in that area.
 Pick three things that you can easily and realistically fit into your schedule.

 Write down three physical things that you can add into your week.
 These are things that make you feel good.
 If you hate running, then don’t write running (even if you feel like that is the kind of things you should right down).
-Your lists are only to include things that you LOVE.
+Your lists are only to include things that you LOVE and can actually do.

 Here are a few ideas

 Go for a walk